 Learn from passionate experts

-Researchers from the College of Arts are engaged with disciplines from across the University, participating in a diverse range of national and international activities.
+Researchers from UC Arts are engaged with disciplines from across the University, participating in a diverse range of national and international activities.
 You’ll be taught by people who are passionate, research-active leaders in their field making an impact locally and on the world stage.

 Liam Grant, studying towards a Master of Law